solidjs/solid-start/docs/advanced/session.md

 // @include: cookie
 ```

 The `SessionStorage` can be passed the cookie to get the session data about the request.
 How the session data is stored and retrieved is up to the implementation of the `SessionStorage`.

 It can either save all the state within the `cookie` itself, which `createCookieSessionStorage` does, or it can save the session data in a database, and the cookie merely contains a session id.

-So, lets use this `storage` to get the session data for the request:
+Let's use this `storage` to get the session data for the request:

 ```tsx twoslash {3} filename="/lib/session.ts"
 // @include: hogwarts